 Of polychrome painted wood.
 The rectangular outscrolled backrest centrally decorated with a mythological scene representing Odysseus landing on the island of Scheria, flanked by foliate borders, the rectangular armrests with confirming foliate border decoration above the rectangular frieze below the seat painted with another mythological scene representing Odysseus with Circe flanked by hexagonal shaped corners raised on giltwood paw feet.
 Roundels to the top of legs now lacking.

 This rare and unusual sofa incorporates classical influences in both its form and decoration.
-Greek and Roman design influences that were disseminated throughout Europe in the late eighteenth and nineteenth centuries inspired works with ancient forms, zoomorphic motifs and painted finishes, all manifested to varying degrees in the present sofa.
+Greek and Roman design influences that were disseminated throughout Europe, and its colonies, in the late eighteenth and nineteenth centuries inspired works with ancient forms, zoomorphic motifs and painted finishes, all manifested to varying degrees in the present sofa.
 Particularly interesting are the two painted mythological vignettes to the back and seat apron.

 The scene depicted on the backrest of the sofa derives from an episode in the Odyssey in which Odysseus washes up on the shore of the island of Scheria, the home of the Phaeacians and their king, Alcinous; it was the final destination of his ten-year journey before returning to Ithaca.
 After Odysseus’ shipwreck, the goddess Athena appeared to Alcinous’ daughter, Nausicaa, in her sleep in the guise of a sea captain’s daughter, and instructed her to go to the seashore to wash her clothes.
 The next morning, Nausicaa and her maids go to the seashore, where their loud jovialities awaken Odysseus, who approaches them for help.
 Nausicaa gives him clothing and food and directs him to the palace.
 Ultimately, Odysseus recounts the stories of his adventures to Alcinous and his court, and the Phaeacians give him passage home on one of their ships.